 I do not know how much that rabbi knew about Yossi, but what he said resonated with him.
 Yossi had a practice that he called his daily dose of fear.
 “I inject myself every day with a daily dose of fear,” he used to say.
 What is this fear?
 It is the fear of standing in front of an audience, fear of the fact that knowing that what you say reaches an enormous number of people and might have tremendous repercussions.
 From his perspective, this fear was a positive emotion.
 It meant being accountable for everything that comes out of your mouth and for everything you do.
 I think that that is what R. Yochanan is saying here.
 In other words, “Happy is the man who fears always” – always think carefully about the consequences and potential outcomes of each decision because you have a certain stature.
 In this case, Rabbi Yochanan might be referring also to R. Zekharya ben Avkilus.

 It is unclear whether ben Avkilus, was acting in accordance with “Happy is the man who fears always.”
-His attitude could perhaps be characterized as self-satisfied, bordering on arrogance that stands in stark contrast to humility Maybe by the time the conversation is over we will be able to understand why the Rabbis paradoxically labeled his actions as “humility” when at first glance, there is nothing about his conduct that can be characterized as that.
+His attitude could perhaps be characterized as self-satisfied, bordering on arrogance that stands in stark contrast to humility.
+Maybe by the time the conversation is over we will be able to understand why the Rabbis paradoxically labeled his actions as “humility” when at first glance, there is nothing about his conduct that can be characterized as that.

 Names and Feasts